 Please join Health Professions, the Kidney Disease Screening & Awareness Program (KDSAP), and the Psychology Department on to hear about his extraordinary path and his advice to students interested in health, ethics, medicine, neurology and law.
 Refreshments will be provided.

 Originally released in 2005, this documentary tracks the lives and marriage of Carmen De Lavallade and Geoffrey Holder.
-Packed with archival material depicting the artists at work, including clips from the 1950s and 1960s, in addition to footage of their contemporary projects, the film stands as evidence that Carmen and Geoffrey's greatest accomplishment is their balance of passion — for their art and for each another.
+Packed with archival material depicting the artists at work, including clips from the 1950s and 1960s, in addition to footage of their contemporary projects, the film stands as evidence that Carmen and Geoffrey's greatest accomplishment is their balance of passion—for their art and for each another.

-Open to the Amherst and Five College community.
+It is open to the Amherst and Five College community.

 Please join us for the Seventh Annual Arabic Night.
 This year's event will feature live Arabic music by the Zay-Tunes Ensemble, Tannoura and folk dance by Yasser Darwish, Debke dance led by Sharon Arslanian and Middle Eastern dinner and student performances.